kailash-manasarovar/statement/docs/timeline/2026/april.md

 ### Loving voices

-- One night, after yoga as I'm putting away my yoga things, I hear two voices I know outside my door chatting.
+- One night, after yoga - it may be a Friday - as I'm putting away my yoga things, I hear two voices I know well outside my door chatting.
+- It's Mrs Wasserman, and another man I don't know the name of.
-- I'm so amazed; but what's more amazing is this loving warm feeling coming all over my body and inside too.
+- I'm amazed; but what's more amazing is this loving warm feeling coming all over my body and inside too as I hear them chat about whether they're going to go to the procession, or whatever.
+- The feeling is the *exact feeling* I had when I found out I was pregnant when I was 18 with my first even proper-ish boyfriend Ben - just two years after repeated sedated-gang-rape - and just before my mother told me they would not support me at all if I had the child, and broke my spirit.
+- It was like a warm glow of joy traveling through my body.
-- I'm happy to hear these voices.
+- I'm so happy to hear these voices outside my door.
-- It's astonishing, though, and I immediately think it's a trick otherwise I would have ran out.
+- It's astonishing, though, and I know it's a trick, otherwise I would have ran out.
 - I feel like I'm being tricked endlessly these days, as well as throughout my life, and I don't like it.
+- What would be the purpose of doing something like that?
+I suppose they were doing as much as they could to make me believe they were on my side - and I did, of course, my projection about the trustworthiness of people - and so I'd certainly attend the two important (for them) weeks of TT in Dublin coming up.

 ## Facebook shuts me down